diefenbach/django-lfc/docs/introduction/concepts.rst

 Every page can have multiple translations.

-By default all new pages are created in the default language and all translations are assigned automatically to the base canonical object, which has the advantage that the user is automatically redirected to the correct translation if he changes the language.
+By default all new objects are created in the default language and all translations are assigned automatically to the base canonical object, which has the advantage that the user is automatically redirected to the correct translation if he changes the language.
 But it is also possible to create